AmandineGrosfils/Master-Thesis/README.md

 The data files used are the following :

   - NCI-ALMANAC.csv : complete dataset used in ComboFM.
 This file is divided into a test and a training set.
-The training set is divided into different cross-validation folds.
+The training set is divided into different cross-validation folds. **JE SAIS PAS UPLOAD LE FICHIER : TROP LOURD**
   - ALMANAC_ALL_INTEREST.csv : subset of the complete NCI-ALMANAC dataset from https://wiki.nci.nih.gov/display/NCIDTPdata/NCI-ALMANAC.
 This file contains only the data concerning the 3 pairs of drugs of interest, as well as their mono-therapy points.
   - A549_paper.csv : file containing the responses of the triplet of drugs, from https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006774/
   - VALIDATION_DOSE.csv : input of the Dose model using only the NCI-ALMANAC dataset (without using the predictions of the Dose model).
 Use the script Input_Dose_validation.py to make this file.